ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 - add a "dependencies" section to Leo Manifest and add a command to pull those dependencies;
 - allow custom names for imports to manually resolve name conflicts;
 - add "curve" and "proving system" sections to the Manifest;
-- add "inlcude" and "exclude" parameters for "proving system" and "curve";
+- add "include" and "exclude" parameters for "proving system" and "curve";

 Later this solution can be improved by adding a lock-file which would lock imported packages based on both their contents and version.